railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 			.. index::
 			   single: module; product_variant_multi

 			This separation of variant types requires the optional module :mod:`product_variant_multi`.
+			Using it
-Using it means that you can avoid an explosion in the number of products to manage in the database.
-If you take the example above it's easier to manage a template with 15 variants in four different types than 160 completely different products.
-This module is available in the ``addons-extra`` list (it had not been updated, at the time of writing, to work in release 5.0 of Open ERP).
+			means that you can avoid an explosion in the number of products to manage in the database.
+If you take the example above it is easier to manage a template with 15 variants in four different types than 160 completely different products.
+This module is available in ``extra-addons``.

-The :menuselection:`Products` menu gives you access to the definition of products and their constituent templates and variants, and to price lists.
+The :menuselection:`Sales --> Products` menu gives you access to the definition of products and their constituent templates and variants.

 .. index::
    single: Product; Consumable

 .. tip::  Consumables

-	In Open ERP a consumable is a physical product which is treated like a stockable product except that stock management isn't taken into account by the system.
-You could buy it, deliver it or produce it but Open ERP will always assume that there's enough of it in stock.
+	In OpenERP a consumable is a physical product which is treated like a stockable product except that stock management is not taken into account by the system.
+You could buy it, deliver it or produce it but OpenERP will always assume that there is enough of it in stock.
 It never triggers a procurement exception.

 Open a product form to see the information that describes it.
 Several different types of product can be found in the demonstration data, giving quite a good overview of the possible options.

-Price lists (:menuselection:`Products --> Pricelists`) determine the purchase and selling prices and adjustments derived from the use of different currencies.
-The :menuselection:`Default Purchase Pricelist` uses the product's :guilabel:`Cost`  field to base a Purchase price on.
-The :menuselection:`Default Sale Pricelist` uses the product's :guilabel:`List Price` field to base a Sales price on when issuing a quote.
+Price lists (:menuselection:`Sales --> Configuration --> Pricelists`) determine the purchase and selling prices and adjustments derived from the use of different currencies.
+The :menuselection:`Default Purchase Pricelist` uses the product's :guilabel:`Cost Price` field to base a Purchase price on.
+The :menuselection:`Public Pricelist` uses the product's :guilabel:`Sale Price` field to base a Sales price on when issuing a quote.

 Price lists are extremely flexible and enable you to put a whole price management policy in place.
-They're composed of simple rules that enable you to build up a rule set for most complex situations: multiple discounts, selling prices based on purchase prices, price reductions, promotions on whole product ranges and so on.
+They are composed of simple rules that enable you to build up a rule set for most complex situations: multiple discounts, selling prices based on purchase prices, price reductions, promotions on whole product ranges and so on.

-You can find many optional modules to extend product functionality through the Open ERP website, such as:
+You can find many optional modules to extend product functionality, such as:

 .. index::